What makes Maura Nevel Thomas a Productivity Expert?

 -Most widely-cited authority on attention management

--Author of two books
+-Author of three books

 Before 2003, it was Maura’s job to study, understand, internalize, and articulate all aspects and methodologies of personal productivity and effectiveness that existed, everywhere in the world.
 It was her job to go to every training, read every book, see every speaker, and understand everything on that subject that worked, and why – and everything that didn’t, and why.
 This provided her with an education equal to multiple PhD’s on the topic (and there is no academic PhD program in personal productivity.)